Leafs Nation Network: History

 In November 2000, MLSE (Maple Leaf Sports and Entertainment), was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called Maple Leaf Channel, described as "a regional English-language Category 2 specialty television service devoted to the Toronto Maple Leafs.
 Programming was to include historical events, profiles of players, panel and call-in shows, classic Maple Leaf hockey games, interviews with Maple Leaf players, coaches and management, statistics, insights and analysis of the current hockey scene from a Maple Leaf perspective, and information as to the purchase of merchandise, tickets and collectibles.
 There was also to be a small amount of programming related to general hockey matters, including minor hockey league hockey and hockey instruction."
 The channel was launched on September 7, 2001 as Leafs TV.
 The channel was valued at $19 million on behalf of the CRTC in 2012.

 From the channel's launch until the 2014–15 season, the Leafs retained a small number of regional telecasts for broadcast on Leafs TV, typically around 12 games per season.
 That changed going into the 2014–15 NHL season when regional rights formerly held by the channel went to Sportsnet Ontario and TSN4.

 On October 7, 2017, Leafs TV was renamed as Leafs Nation Network and re-launched as a multi-platform iteration of Leafs TV, with most of its programming shifting to the team's website and mobile apps and the television network slowly becoming an overall afterthought with the shift of content over to streaming and a lack of live games.
 It continued to carry pre-game and post-game coverage and other documentary programming.

 On August 16, 2022, Toronto Sun's Lance Hornby reported that MLSE announced that the channel would go off the air on August 31.
 At MLSE's request, the CRTC formally revoked Leafs Nation Network's license on September 1.
+Immediately after that, the channel space created in 2001 by Leafs TV ceased to exist.